Akhinkannantg/YukkiMusicBot/.github/README.md

 # ⚡️ Getting Started

-### Before deploying Yukki Music Bot , please have a look towards [all available config vars](../config/README.md) , also please check [all available commands](../strings/command.yml) of the project.
+### Before deploying INSANE BOT , please have a look towards [all available config vars](../config/README.md) , also please check [all available commands](../strings/command.yml) of the project.

 > If you want to start working with Yukki Music Bot you can either fork or import repo .
 > The official [documentation site](https://notreallyshikhar.gitbook.io/yukkimusicbot/) contains a lot of information.
 The best place to start is from the deployment section.